 Altogether, while the basic plan is quite basic, the higher level plans show-off the wide range of comprehensive built-in features that RingCentral Office can offer.
 Additionally, with APIs available in the backend, this is a VoIP solution that can be scaled and customized accordingly.

-The small-business friendly VoIP phone system
+Small-business friendly VoIP phone system

 Dialpad was founded in 2012.
 The company is most known for its video and audio-conferencing software, Uberconference.
 Dialpad Talk is their VoIP system.